VarianAPIs/PyESAPI/README.md

   * `pip install pyesapi`
   * `pip install jupyter`
 * Then execute the command `jupyter notebook`
-* Create a new notebook and see below for examples (if you are using a python virtual environment be sure not to select "root" kernel).
+* Create a new notebook and see below for examples (if you are using a python virtual environment, be sure not to select "root" kernel).

 ## Examples
 ### Jupyter Notebooks (from Developer Workshop 2018)